Xenodens: Controversy

-Xenodens is placed within Mosasaurinae, and its closest known relative is believed to be the durophagous Carinodens.
 In 2024, Sharpe, Powers & Caldwell reassessed the established holotype of Xenodens and argued that it represents a chimeric forged fossil.
 Their review suggested that the four teeth preserved in the specimen had been artificially added over two alveoli in the maxilla.
 The unusual morphology of the preserved teeth may result from intraspecific variation, as tooth shape can vary through ontogeny, so the possibility that the taxon represents an immature Carinodens cannot be precluded.
 As such, they interpreted the taxon as a nomen dubium in need of more detailed research based on CT scans to determine if the specimen is authentic.
 Moreover, Sharpe et al. criticised an insufficient degree of diligence in how Longrich et al. had treated the type material which local miners had extracted during an unsupervised commercial excavation.
-Doubts have also been raised concerning the provenance of the type material as it is uncertain whether it was collected with a permit as required by Article 116 of the Moroccan Mining Code.